Time fractional stochastic differential equations driven by pure jump L\'evy noise: Assumptions and main results

 \begin{remark} (A2) can be weakened to non-Lipschitz coefficients as in \cite{Wangz}.
 However, the trick is also based on the classical approximating procedure, which is standard so we only consider the Lipschitz case.
 The non-trivial part is due to the presence of the memory term.
-Unlike in \cite{Erika}, we do not need any condition on the large jump term and the initial distribution. \end{remark}
+We do not need any condition on the large jump term and the initial distribution.
+In \cite{Erika}, they deal with the infinite-dimensional setting but assume a Lipschitz-type condition on the large jump coefficient due to the presence of the memory term. \end{remark}

-If the initial distribution $u_0$ does not have finite moment, then we can not expect the solution to have finite moment.
-Thus to get $L^p$ moment estimates for the solution to \eqref{model}, first we need to assume $\mathbb{E}(|u_0|^p) < \infty$.
+If the initial value $u_0$ does not have finite moment, then we can not expect the solution to have finite moment.
+Thus to get $L^p$ moment estimates for the solution to \eqref{model}, we need to assume $\mathbb{E}(|u_0|^p) < \infty$.
 Apart from that, we also need some assumptions on the large jump coefficients.
 The moment estimates of the solution to \eqref{model} are as follows: